 The Branch's interest rate positions arise from treasury and commercial banking activities.
-Interest rate risk primarily results from the timing differences in the repricing of interestbearing assets, liabilities and commitments.
+Interest rate risk in the banking book primarily results from the timing differences in the repricing of interest-bearing assets, liabilities and commitments.
 It also relates to positions from non- interest bearing liabilities including amounts due to Head Office and current accounts, as well as from certain fixed rate loans and liabilities.
-Interest rate risk is daily managed by the Treasury Department of the Branch within the limit approved by the Head Office.
+Interest rate risk in the banking book is daily managed by the Treasury Department of the Branch within the limit approved by the Head Office.

-The Branch manages the interest rate risk on the banking book primarily by focusing on the repricing mismatches.
+The Branch manages the interest rate risk in the banking book primarily by focusing on the repricing mismatches.
 Gap analysis provides a static view of the maturity and repricing characteristics of the Branch's financial positions.
-Repricing gap limits are set to control the Branch's interest rate risk.
+Repricing gap limits are set to control the Branch's interest rate risk in the banking book.

-Stress tests on the Branch's interest rate risk are conducted regularly by Treasury Department.
+Stress tests on the Branch's interest rate risk in the banking book are conducted regularly by Treasury Department.
 The results are reviewed by the local Asset and Liability Management Committee.
 If necessary, remedial actions will be taken.